-- Specify a trailing window and time range (for more information, see specify relative time in a query).
+- Click Time options to specify a trailing window and time range (for more information, see specify relative time in a query).
 We specified a trailing window of 1 week, and accepted the default time range values of Beginning of time until Now.

 - Click the Save in the upper right corner of the page, and then click GO.
 We received the following results for our example actor property.

-Our results is rather busy.
-We could filter over a shorter time range, or other filter options to further explore the behavioral trends in the data.
+Our results are rather busy.
+We could filter over a shorter time range, or click an individual line to filter the results and further explore the behavioral trends in the data.